Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 Best Practices for Selenium Automation Using Python

-Selenium using Python is an effective combination to automate your tests, but it is always better to consider certain best practices to make your tests even more effective.
-Some of these are-
+Selenium Python is an effective combination to automate your tests, but it is always better to consider certain best practices to make your automation framework more robust.

 1. Instead of using time.sleep() or implicit waits, always prefer using explicit waits to synchronize test execution with web page loading.